rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

 - Explore additional ECG datasets (e.g., PTB-XL).

 ## Author
-[Your Name], final-year B.Sc. student in Information and Communication Engineering, aiming for a PhD in Biomedical Signal Processing.
+[the Name], final-year B.Sc. student in Information and Communication Engineering, aiming for a PhD in Biomedical Signal Processing.
 """
 with open('/content/README.md', 'w') as f:
     f.write(readme_content)